 Know how long you need to process what you’re making.
 For water bath canning processing times vary from 10 minutes to 90 minutes depending on what you are canning.
-If you don’t have the Ball Blue Book of Preserving, I highly recommend it.
-You will find all kinds of recipes and information for canning and dehydrating.
+The processing time begins AFTER the hot water begins boiling, not when you put the jars in the hot water bath.

 Unless you’re using reusable lids, don’t reuse the lids.
 When you pop a lid off a jar of canned food, there is high chance that the lid will be damaged in some way.
 Lids are pretty cheap and can often be found on clearance at the end of the canning season so for me it’s not worth the risk of a jar not sealing.

 Use reusable lids for food that is for your family.
-For the most part, I use Tattler lids for food I’m preserving for my family and metal lids for food we’re giving away.
-Tattler lids are a little different than other lids and you need to read the instructions before using them.
+For the most part, I use Harvest Guard lids for food I’m preserving for my family and metal lids for food we’re giving away.
+Reusable lids are a little different than other lids and you need to read the instructions before using them.
 For the most part, they have worked great for me.
-I do have a higher rate of the seal failing with Tattler lids than I do with metal lids but I just put those jars in the refrigerator and use them first.
+I haven’t noticed a higher rate of seal failures but I know that is a common complaint of them.
 For me the cost savings is worth the inconvenience of having to put it in the refrigerator and use it first.

 Have extra towels and hot pads available.
 Water bath canning is a little messier than pressure canning simply because there is more water to deal with.
 Once a hot pad get damp it doesn’t work as well and I find that it helps to have a few extra so I always have a dry one.